 St. John’s is the capital city of Newfoundland and where I grew up.
 It’s a charming city with lots to see and do.
 If you’re flying into Newfoundland, you’ll most likely be landing in St. John’s.
 It makes a great place to start or end your Newfoundland road trip itinerary.

-Spend a couple of days wandering around the colorful streets of downtown, enjoying the nightlife and dining at some of Canada’s best restaurants.
+Spend a couple of days wandering around the colorful streets of downtown, enjoying the nightlife and dining at Canada’s best restaurants.
 If you’re a come from away (aka not from Newfoundland), then do a screech in ceremony downtown on George Street to become an honorary Newfoundlander.
 It’s a fun time!

 Even though it’s a city, it’s not hard to find nature while in St. John’s.
 The entire city is surrounded by a network of trails known as the East Coast Trail, a beautiful coastal 326 hiking trail broken into 26 paths that stretch across the shores of the Avalon Peninsula.